Abbad ibn Abd Allah ibn al-Zubayr: Hadith

-Yahya, his son who also hadith narrator, reported some hadiths from his father.
+Yahya, his son who also narrated hadith, reported some hadiths from his father.

-Ibn Hisham narrates from Yahya through Abbad, that regarding Talhah, one of the ten Companions who have been promised paradise, were praised by prophet Muhammad and being promised Paradise for his assistance during the Battle of Uhud.
+Ibn Hisham said from Yahya through Abbad, that Talhah, one of the ten Companions who have been promised paradise, was praised by Muhammad and promised Paradise for his assistance during the Battle of Uhud.

 While Ibn Hisham also wrote his commentary from Ibn Ishaq that during Battle of the Trench, Safiyya bint Abd al-Muttalib, mother of az-Zubayr, ancestor of Yahya, used an iron staff to kill a Jewish interloper with who want to betray the Muslims and slips in to the refugee fortress which contained wives, elders, and children of the Muslim soldiers who fought on the frontline.